Oil & Gas

 Recycling of waste chemicals Toxic Release Inventory 3 (production) 38 (processing)

-Releases to land Toxic Release Inventory 20 (processing) 56 (processing)
+Releases to land Toxic Release Inventory 20 (production) 56 (processing)

 Water discharges Toxic Release Inventory 5 (production) 91 (processing)